End to end marketing gives marketers a full view on what is and isn’t working within their customer journeys.

-With end to end marketing and a proper lead generation funnel in place, you can be sure you’re driving new users to your website and that your marketing efforts are working to convert them in the background.
+With end to end marketing and a proper lead generation funnel in place, you can’t be sure that new users to your site are being driven down the funnel.

 Understanding the outcome and impact of that work is essential to learning what to do next.
 After all, business leaders in your company will want to know what marketing is achieving in terms of the one metric that matters: revenue.

 While you might see a large number of clicks or huge reach across a particular campaign, what role is it playing as part of your customer’s journey?

 Measuring your work in isolation, and assuming your work is having an impact is a big red flag.